JuliaPhylo/PhyloMakie.jl/STYLE-workflow-docs.md

 Reviews and audits of workflow documents must ask:

 - did the mandates actually get passed forward?
+- did the document mandate line-by-line reading of `STYLE-agent-language.md` and comply with its concrete expansion rules wherever responsibility language appears?
-- did the document preserve the real owner and root-cause framing?
+- did the document preserve the exact responsible code entity or external contract, its responsibility, the consumers that depend on it, duplicate or bypass paths, and root-cause framing?
 - did it preserve upstream-reading obligations?
-- did it preserve the correct verification gates?
+- did it preserve the named verification gates?
 - did it create an honest authorization boundary?
 - did it include a usable handoff packet rather than a link-only or context-dump handoff?